 Criminal Procedure and Evidence are recommended; these courses may be taken concurrently with the clinic.
 Also see "Note to Students Regarding Security Clearance and Conflicts of Interest" in clinic description.
+Students must be U.S. citizens and meet residency requirements.

-Racial Equity Strategies
+Racial Equity Strategies Clinic